Active Vs Passive Investing: Which One Should You Pick?

 Pros and Cons: Active vs Passive Investing

-Passive and active investment strategies are unique in their ways.
+The differences between passive and active portfolio management strategies are unique in their ways.
 Let’s examine the pros and cons of actively and passively managed funds.

 Pros of Actively Managed Funds